Last Updated on April 4, 2026 by Luis Cooper

 Another fantastic watch from Garmin’s lineup is the Forerunner 745.

-Regardless of its compact layout or the more insightful training analysis, it is an improvement over the 735XT which is worth trying.
+Regardless of its compact layout or more insightful training analysis, it is an improvement over the 735XT and worth trying.

 Garmin Venu 2S: (Best Smartwatch with Advanced Health Monitoring)